Skip to main content

 date: DateTime

-### The ingredients the user has passed in
+### The ingredients the user passed in

 ingredients: String